 The two day seminar started with four field trips on day one followed that evening by a knowledge market where attendees shared projects and ideas with everyone.
 Day two opened with a number of presentations followed by thematic group discussions.

 The full draft report can be found here.
+For more information on this seminar, see the Natura 2000 Communication platform.

 Context of the Second Atlantic Natura 2000 Seminar